Rashmika998/Virtual-Exhibition-Web-Application/README.md

 Include the configurations in API gateway.

 # User Interface
-Implementation details of the UI
+The front-end user interface of the Nerambum web application was developed using React.

 How you used the API testing tools